A Brief History

 Mixed brigades are great fun, but for many women’s-range singers it means singing a part or a pitch which is not your natural home – generally tenors and leads will sing men’s tenor, and baritones and basses will sing men’s lead or baritone.

-The first US Treble Harmony Brigade was started in 2013 and in 2023 we ran a treble-range Extreme Quartetting stream at LABBS Harmony College.
-So now we are ready to run the first UK Treble Harmony Brigade!
+The first US Treble Harmony Brigade was started in 2013.
+In 2023 we ran a treble-range Extreme Quartetting stream at LABBS Harmony College and in 2024 we ran the first ever UK Treble Harmony Brigade.
+And it was such a success that we are planning to run our 3rd event in 2026.

 The Weekend Itself